tcornille/tcornille.github.io/_projects/alphafolio.md

-💌 AlphaFolio is due to expand and improve continuously in the coming years.
-Make sure to receive updates, join our newsletter and star the GitHub repository!
+💌 Join our newsletter and star the GitHub repository!